ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 ### HAL functions

-Target specific code of silicon partners who wish to have SPM capabilities must:
+Target-specific code of silicon partners adding SPM capabilities must:

 - Implement a list of functions which are being called by SPM code.
 - Call Arm callback functions declared and documented in the HAL header files.